CIEMAT-Neutrino/CAJITA/README.md

 ## Running

+(Keep an eye on the operational system/arquitecture you are using)
   1. We are running without local installation of genat4 neither gcc so we make a source to them:
   ```console
   source /cvmfs/sft.cern.ch/lcg/views/LCG_100/x86_64-centos7-gcc8-opt/setup.sh